Campus of Michigan Technological University: Kanwal and Ann Rekhi Hall

+Minerals and Materials Engineering Building

+The Minerals and Materials Engineering Building (also known as the M&M) is home of the Materials Science and Engineering department, College of Engineering offices, and Pavlis Honors College.
+The building is split into two sections, commonly referred to as the "Undergrad" and "Graduate" sides of the building.
+The undergrad side of the building houses lecture halls, classrooms, and instructional labs.
+The graduate side contains offices and research laboratory space.
+The M&M was opened in 1991.

 R.L.
 Smith Mechanical Engineering–Engineering Mechanics Building

 The R.L.
 Smith Mechanical Engineering–Engineering Mechanics Building (also known as the MEEM) is semi-famous for being the second tallest building in the Upper Peninsula of Michigan.
 The building's first floor interior consists largely of "The Advanced Learning Center" (ALC), a large, glass-enclosed instructional space, used by many programs across the Tech campus.
 The ALC is currently the largest (capacity 72 students) instructional space at Tech that enables highly interactive, collaborative/active learning pedagogies.
 The ALC features a very extensive video switching network that allows instructors to both push material to student group work spaces and to pull the results of problem solving or discussion from student work groups for sharing across the entire class.
 While most of the building houses engineering labs, offices and classrooms, the top floor is reserved for biology department labs.

 U.J.
 Noblet Forestry and Wood Products Building

 Originally built in 1967, the U. J. Noblet Forestry and Wood Products Building was expanded in 2000 with the addition of Horner Hall and the Hesterberg Atrium.
 The building is constructed mostly of wood, including wood murals that reflect the subject taught by the College of Forest Resources and Environmental Science.
 A Rhizotron is also housed in this building that allows undergraduates to complete non-invasive studies of underground processes that involve root systems, decomposition, organisms, and bacteria.
 The Rhizotron is part of the U.S. Department of Agriculture Forest Service research station located on campus.